carpentries/lesson-transition/README.md

 To add a lesson for translation, there are two steps:

-1. add an R script with the repository name under a folder with the organisation name (e.g. `swcarpentry/r-novice-gapminder.R` or `datacarpentry/R-ecology-lesson.R`).
+1. Use `bash add-lesson.sh [organization]/[repository]` add an R script with the repository name under a folder with the organisation name (e.g.
-2. run `make`
+   `swcarpentry/r-novice-gapminder.R` or `datacarpentry/R-ecology-lesson.R`).
+2. run `make modules` to register it as a submodule (this step is also automatically run when the repository is pushed).

 ### Bootstrapping infrastructure